OctHe/ICE/README.md

 ### Terminal emulator

+Therminal emulator is the prerequisite of shell.
-An open-source terminal emulator is *terminator*
+An open-source terminal emulator is *terminator*.
+Install it with

     sudo apt install terminator